QAutofamily/QAutoLibrary/README.md

 ### Custom libraries in QAutoRobot

-QAutoLibrary attempts to automatically load and import custom Python modules in a robot's pagemodel folder.
+Custom Python libraries can be provided to QAutoRobot.
+QAutoRobot dynamically (during runtime) imports modules located in the robot's 'pagemodel' folder.

-Detailed instructions on how to create and use custom Python modules with QAutoLibrary can be found in /QAutoLibrary/README.md.
+Detailed instructions on how to create and use custom Python modules with QAutoRobot can be found in INSTRUCTIONS.md file, in [Importing Custom Libraries](INSTRUCTIONS.md#importing-custom-libraries)-section.

 ## Built With
 * [Python 3.7](https://docs.python.org/3/) - Programming language